markserena/website/content/post/UE_Truchet Tiling.md

 {{< figure link="/img/blog/UE/Truchet/UE_TruchetTiling_02.jpg" caption="Click to open" caption-effect="fade" caption-position="bottom" alt="Repeated UVs">}}

-Next we'll use a noise image but down res it, by grabbing the nearest interger and then scaling it down by the repeats.
+Next we'll use a noise image but down res it, by grabbing the nearest integer and then scaling it down by the repeats.
 {{< figure link="/img/blog/UE/Truchet/UE_TruchetTiling_03.jpg" caption="Click to open" caption-effect="fade" caption-position="bottom" alt="Mosaic the UVs">}}